-Contract work is increasingly prevalent in the Defence Industry.
-With an increase in available work, now could be the right time for you to look at contract work.
+Contract work is increasingly prevalent in the defence industry.
+With an increase in available work, combined with worker shortages, now could be the right time for you to look at contract work.

-We all know contracting tends to pay a bit more by the hour but there are other benefits and considerations too.
+We all know contracting tends to pay a bit more than an equivalent permanent role, but there are other benefits and considerations too.

 FLEXIBLE WORK ARRANGEMENTS